 -Mir Tork Fire Temple

 When the visitor is obliged to make a very exhausting trek, albeit a short one, s/he has the right to expect the trek to have been really worthwhile.
 Fortunately, the Chak-Chak Gorge well merits the effort.
 This is a remarkably beautiful natural site, with a savory scent of history.
-One of the cliff-faces enclosing the ravine has been hand polished to such an extent that the entire gorge was mirrored in it.
+One of the cliff faces enclosing the ravine has been hand-polished to such an extent that the entire gorge was mirrored in it.
 For this reason, the site is also known as Qasr-e Aineh (“The Mirror Palace”).
-The polishing was done not only for a curious artistic effect, but was, as well, a deliberate security measure: by means of the mirror-wall, sentinels at a watchtower soaring above the ravine could view the rear of the site, in case of enemies tried to enter there.
+The polishing was done not only for a curious artistic effect but was, as well, a deliberate security measure: by means of the mirror wall, sentinels at a watchtower soaring above the ravine could view the rear of the site, in case enemies tried to enter there.
 Some also think that the cliff was polished to make room for a Sasanid carving which was never executed.